 Then, suppose that we apply a QLC ${\cal N}$ of the form:

-where $P_{i,r}$ is a local Pauli operator, and $p_1,p_2,\dots, p_{n}$ satisfy $p_r\geq 0$ and $\sum_{r=1}^{n} p_r=1$.
+where $i$ labels lattice sites, $P_{i,r}$ is a local Pauli operator, and $p_1,p_2,\dots, p_{n}$ satisfy $p_r\geq 0$ and $\sum_{r=1}^{n} p_r=1$.
 Here, we assume the channel is translation-invariant.
-Note that while the $P_{i,r}$ operators do not always commute, they are all Pauli operators, so the commutator between any two of them is always a phase factor.
+Note that because the $P_{i,r}$ are Pauli operators, they always commute up to a phase factor.
 Therefore, the channels actually commute:

 Denote by ${\cal G}$ the algebra of local operators generated by the $P_{i,r}$'s and ${\cal S}_0$.
 In order to analyze the effect of the quantum channel, it turns out to be convenient to think of the problem as a subsystem code, which we now briefly review.